mw-schirmer/openQUARREL/README.md

 restricted to daily input.
-It was called openQUARREL (QUantifying And Reducing uncertainties with an R package providing an Ensemble of hydrological modeLs) and combines hydrological model packages, applies several calibration routines and offers evaluation tool.
+It was called openQUARREL (QUantifying And Reducing uncertainties with an R package providing an Ensemble of hydrological modeLs) and combines hydrological model packages, applies several calibration routines and offers evaluation tools.

-It heavily relies on external packages as the [airGR](https://hydrogr.github.io/airGR/index.html), [hydromad](https://hydromad.github.io/index.html), [TUWmodel](https://rdrr.io/cran/TUWmodel/man/TUWmodel.html) (HBV) and
+It heavily relies on external packages as [airGR](https://hydrogr.github.io/airGR/index.html), [hydromad](https://hydromad.github.io/index.html), [TUWmodel](https://rdrr.io/cran/TUWmodel/man/TUWmodel.html) (HBV) and